-Community Forums & Special Events
+Community Forums & Special Event

 Each year the Harrison Festival of the Arts works with UFV Continuing Studies to present the very popular Literary Café.
-This year’s Literary Café takes place Mon, July 14, and will celebrate UFV’s 40th anniversary by featuring a number of UFV staff, faculty, and student writers.